MH-LIKHON/MP1-DTL/README.md

 - **Bootstrap and FontAwesome**: External libraries used for styling and icons.

 ## Acknowledgements
-- I would like to thank [Teacher & Mentor's Name] for their guidance and support throughout the project.
+- I would like to thank Manuel, Miguel & Alan for their guidance and support throughout the project.